Prue had grown haughty and terribly vain,

 She looked down on people with snobbish disdain.

-A trait she acquired from a distant relation
+A trait she had learned from a pompous relation

 (Who back in the day had been quite a sensation).